 The Missing Interest Disclosure Class Action

-In 2018, a proposed class action out of New York alleged that ACI sent collection letters that failed to include required “safe harbor” language disclosing whether the balance stated in the letter would increase over time due to interest or fees.
-The lawsuit argued that ACI’s letters were misleading because interest was accruing on the creditor’s contract but the letter did not say so.
+In 2018, a proposed class action out of New York alleged that ACI sent collection letters.
+These letters failed to include required “safe harbor” language disclosing whether the balance stated would increase over time due to interest or fees.
+The lawsuit argued that ACI’s letters were misleading because interest was accruing on the creditor’s contract but the letter didn’t say so.

-If you received a collection letter from ACI that listed a balance but did not state whether interest or fees were accruing, that letter may constitute an FDCPA violation.
+If you received a collection letter from ACI that listed a balance but didn’t state whether interest or fees were accruing, that letter may constitute an FDCPA violation.
 Keep any ACI letters you receive.
 A consumer protection attorney can evaluate whether the letter’s language supports a claim.

 Refusing Payment From Third Parties

 A documented 2025 BBB complaint describes a consumer who attempted to pay a family member’s ACI collection account in full over the phone.
-The ACI representative refused to accept payment because the caller was not the account holder.
+The ACI representative refused to accept payment because the caller wasn’t the account holder.
 ACI continued collection reporting while refusing a good-faith payment offer.

-While debt collectors are restricted in what they can discuss with non-account holders for privacy reasons, refusing a payment offer from someone willing to pay in full while continuing to pursue the account and report it is worth documenting and raising with a consumer attorney.
+While debt collectors are restricted in what they can discuss with non-account holders for privacy reasons, refusing a payment offer from someone willing to pay in full is worth documenting.
+Continuing to pursue the account and report it after such refusal warrants raising with a consumer attorney.

 Inappropriate Personal Questioning

-A documented consumer complaint describes an ACI representative who, during a call about a student loan, interrogated the consumer about their legal situation, their ex-partner, whether the ex had assets, and why the consumer had hired a lawyer.
+A documented consumer complaint describes an ACI representative who, during a call about a student loan, interrogated the consumer about their legal situation and their ex-partner.
+The representative also asked whether the ex had assets and why the consumer had hired a lawyer.
 The consumer reported that none of these questions were relevant to the account and that the representative was extremely rude.

 Under the FDCPA, debt collectors cannot engage in oppressive or harassing conduct.
 Questions designed to extract information about a consumer’s legal representation or their ex-partner’s finances go beyond the scope of legitimate collection communication.